 Copywriters who have been on the job for around ten years or more remember how much simpler it was back then.
 All we had to do was produce numerous more or less article-like pieces of texts staffed with keywords and feed them to the search engines.
 And search engines were like babies, and we were spoiling them by overfeeding.
 As a result, we have witnessed (and are still witnessing, in fact) these babies grow and develop more sophisticated and hard-to-please tastes.
 It takes more and more effort and resources to write copy that will effectively generate traffic.
 And today I will be helping you with the Copywriting Hacks to Boost Conversions.

 As if that wasn’t enough, we also need to keep conversion in mind, because bold traffic makes little sense if it doesn’t generate leads.
 So, we have to please the search engines and the human readership alike.
 We are the ones responsible for the conversion rate.
 Well, since we are, we should keep some hacks in mind.
 Here is a humble list:

 #1 Start them off with a killer headline

 Obviously, the headline is the first thing that your reader sees about your article.
 So, the headline is the crucial element that influences the reader’s decision on whether to keep reading the article or just skip it like most of the web content.
 Of course, your reader will not reach you for the call to action (CTA) if she/he doesn’t get past the headline.
 So, how do we get such a headline?

-Emotions.
+- Emotions.
 This is a simple one.
-Emotions sell everywhere, on any niche and to any public.
+Emotions sell everywhere, in any niche, and to any public.
 So, don’t be dry.

-Arguments.
-It is clear by now that headlines with an argument attract more attention that headlines that make a statement.
+- Arguments.
+It is clear by now that headlines with an argument attract more attention than headlines that make a statement.
 Remember coming up with argumentative essay topics for high school and college papers?
 Might be the right time to recall this experience.

 #2 Tell a story